Find out how to get your exam timetable, and what to do if you have a problem with an exam time.

 Your availability during the exam period

-We expect you to be available for the entire examination period and to sit your exams at the campus where they are scheduled.
+We expect you to be available for the entire examination period.

 For the exam period for each semester, see Important dates.